a-padman/Dine2/README.md

 }
 ```

-​Similar to how we sent an object containing form information to dineTrigger, we'll need to make **another POST request in our main.js file** to send an object containing the user's phone numbers and restaurant location to our new HTTP trigger.
+​Similar to how we sent an object containing form information to dineTrigger, we'll need to make **another POST request in our main.js file** to send an object containing the user's phone numbers and restaurant location ({phone1, phone2, address, name}) to our new HTTP trigger.

 ### 3. Text both users the address of the restaurant they select